mechmotum/baby-vibration/README.rst

    with a 2nd Order zero-lag Butterworth filter.
 #.
 Calculate linear speed of the vehicle using wheel radius and rear wheel rate
    gyro.
 Calculate the mean speed and standard deviation per trial.
 #.
-Calculate the vibration dose value (VDV) from the unfiltered time series.
+Calculate the vibration dose value (VDV) from the unfiltered time series for
+   the first 10 seconds of each repitition, skipping shock data.
 #.
 Calculate the crest factor from unweighted maximum and unweighted RMS.
 #.
 Calculate the frequency spectrum of the buttocks sensor's vertical
    acceleration component for health assessment and magnitude of acceleration